About Traffic Offenses in New Jersey

 - Convinced the New Jersey Traffic Court not to suspend a client’s driver’s license.

 Contact Our Traffic Attorneys About Contesting Your New Jersey Speeding Ticket Today

-If you have received a New Jersey speeding ticket, or have been charged with any New Jersey traffic violation, contact the legal defense law firm of Clark & Clark immediately at (877) 290-3867.
+If you have received a New Jersey speeding ticket, or have been charged with any New Jersey traffic violation, contact the legal defense law firm of Clark, Clark & Noonan, LLC. immediately at (877) 290-3867.